 - Also, the saleswoman in the Teen Girl Squad animation about the girls going to camp.

-- The Spongmonkeys, a pair of lemurs wearing bowler hats and sporting rather creepy-looking human faces that were once featured in a Quizno's sub shop commercial.
+- The Spongmonkeys, a pair of lemurs wearing hats and sporting rather creepy-looking human faces that were featured in Quiznos sub shop commercials.

 - The Marvel Super Heroes, one of the few uses not meant solely for comedy.
 It was like watching a comic book on TV with classic art by comic book greats like Jack Kirby.

 - Angela Anaconda: It's très interesting how they did this.
 They had models come in and take about 30 or so pictures for every mouth movement and a mouth movement for every letter in the alphabet.
 They then took the model's face and mouth movements and created each character.

 - Parodied in the "Badly Animated Man" shorts on Raw Toonage: the titular character is "animated" in this manner, while every other character is done in Disney's typical fluid style.

 - South Park was originally done like this, at least for the pilot - today, it's done in CGI drawn to resemble this style.